Every report. Every suburb. One search.

-You've found the house.
-Now find out what's actually in it — before you spend $700 on an inspection three other buyers already paid for.
+You’ve found the house.
+Find out what’s actually in it before you spend $700 on an inspection that may already exist.

 What we learned talking to buyers